by GDL 629 19136

 “As for Loki, grim punishment awaits!”

-Odin produced a small glass orb from his constantly changing wardrobe, with what looked like a battle enacting inside.
+Odin produced a small glass orb from his constantly changing wardrobe, with what looked like a battle unfolding inside.

 “That globe looks familiar, Odin,” Wes slyly commented.